SOLAS-TTRPG/SOLAS/Core Rules.md

-***Terms***.
-A brief explanation of terms used in this ruleset

-*Game Master (GM)*.
-The player who describes scenes and situations, voices non-player characters (NPCs), and keeps the story moving forward

-*Spaces*.
-On a typical map, each 1-inch space is considered 5ft by 5ft.

 *Stats*.
 These are measures of your character's different strengths and weaknesses.
 These appear on your character sheet, and are used for attacks/checks, weapons, tools, and tricks of their type.

 |Stat|Strength|Dexterity|Constitution|Intelligence|Wisdom|Charisma|